JerBouma/FinanceDatabase/README.md

 ### Companies per Sector in the Netherlands
 Understanding which sectors exist in a country can be interesting.
 Not only to understand the focus of the country but also to understand which area holds the most data.
-This is also a demonstration of the show_option function.
-A function crucial to query data from the Database.
+This is a demonstration of the ```show_options``` function.
+A function crucial to querying data from the Database.

-Lets start by acquiring the countries, sectors and industries of equities:
+Let's start by acquiring the unique countries, sectors and industries of all equities in the database:
 ````
 import FinanceDatabase as fd